 —Clifford Brooks, Pulitzer-nominated author of The Draw of Broken Eyes & Whirling Metaphysics

 Full length collection Cadence Collective: Year Two Anthology covers the best poetry featured on the website, CadenceCollective.net, between August 2014 and July 2015.
 Like Year One, all the poets in this anthology are connected to the Greater Long Beach, California area.
 27 opinionated readers selected the 147 poems from the 71 different poets.
 Edited by Sarah Thursday and assistant editors, Raquel Reyes-Lopez and Terry Ann Wright.
 Includes artwork by Esmeralda Villalobos and yearbook portraits by Fernando Gallegos.
-Available through Sadie Girl Press Bookstore, Half Off Books in Whittier, and MADE by Millworks in Long Beach.
+Available through Sadie Girl Press Bookstore and MADE by Millworks in Long Beach.

 “Graham Smith not only explores the complicated beauty of the human character, he delves into the tangled history of humanity itself.
 From cave paintings on torchlight walls, to the disasters and triumphs still fresh in some of our own memories, he weaves it all together with line after exquisite line, producing an absolute delight of a book.” -Elder Zamora

 Poetry chapbook, The Unnamed Algorithm, by Sarah Thursday.
 Cover art by Fernando Gallegos.
-28 pages, perfect bound version available through Sadie Girl Press Bookstore, Half Off Books in Whittier, and MADE by Millworks in Long Beach.
-Limited vellum-layered cover versions available by special request.
+28 pages, perfect bound version, available through Sadie Girl Press Bookstore and MADE by Millworks in Long Beach.

 “Raquel Reyes-Lopez uses fragile imagery like eyelashes and hummingbirds to discuss issues of being a woman — love, motherhood, miscarriage.
 But these are not fragile poems, they are strong and brave words.
 Reyes-Lopez is a powerful new voice in SoCal poetry.” -G. Murray Thomas